corestario/HERB/README.md

 HERB round changing depends on transactions by Entropy Providers and Key Holders and doesn't depend on underlying blockchain's height.
 So one HERB round can take 1 block or 10 blocks, it depends only on HERB participants and blockchain throughput.
-Anyone can query current round by command:
+Anyone can query current round and current stage by commands:

 `hcli query herb current-round`

+`hcli query herb stage`

 ### Blockchain and Clients.